 2. COMMENCEMENT AND BASIS OF CONTRACT

-2.2 The offer shall only be deemed to be accepted when Cornwall Insight issues written acceptance via an order acknowledgment form at which point and on which date the Contract shall come into existence (Commencement Date).
+2.2 The Order for Bespoke Training shall only be deemed to be accepted when Cornwall Insight issues written acceptance of the Engagement Letter signed by the Client at which point and on which date the Contract shall come into existence (Commencement Date).

-2.3 Any samples, drawings, descriptive matter or advertising issued by Cornwall Insight, including any discussions (whether in writing or otherwise) prior to the Course are made for the sole purpose of giving an approximate idea of the content of the Course.
+2.5 Any samples, drawings, descriptive matter or advertising issued by Cornwall Insight, including any discussions or written correspondence prior to the Course are made for the sole purpose of giving an approximate idea of the content of the Course.
 They shall not form part of the Contract nor have any contractual force.

-2.4 These Conditions apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing, including in particular any terms which the Client seeks to impose in any purchase order or similar.
+2.6 These Conditions apply to the Contract to the exclusion of any other terms that the Client seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing, including in particular any terms which the Client seeks to impose in any purchase order or any similar documents.

-2.7 Upon making the booking (either on the order form or otherwise), the Client shall provide the name, e-mail address and telephone number of the Delegate(s) who shall be attending the Course.
-The Client shall confirm if it wants Cornwall Insight to contact the Delegate directly about the Course.
+2.9 Upon making the booking (either on the order form or otherwise), the Client shall provide the name, e-mail address and telephone number of the Delegate(s) who shall be attending the Course.
+The Client shall confirm in writing if it wants Cornwall Insight to contact the Delegate directly about the Course.

 3. SUPPLY OF TRAINING SERVICES